Skip to main content Skip to secondary navigation

 Written Research-Based Argument

-(3000-3600 words; approximately 10-12 pages) Using the research and writing skills developed in PWR 1 and further developed in this course and building upon research proposals, students will synthesize a range of perspectives in an argumentative paper.
-Topics may include how to prioritize the value of human life in border town economies, methods of disaster relief preparation on the global scale, or miscalculations in austerity economics.
+(3000-3600 words; approximately 10-12 pages) Using the research and writing skills developed in PWR 1 (and further developed in this course) and building upon research proposals, students will synthesize a range of perspectives in an argumentative paper.
+Topics may include oversight of Talk Series by the Federal Communications Commission (FCC), methods of influencing the writers’ room, or the role an audience’s scientific knowledge plays in developing or delivering late-night STEM humor.

 Delivery of Research

-(10 minute oral presentation with appropriate multimedia support) Students will translate print-based research arguments into educational and creative oral presentations to the class.
+(10 minute oral presentation with appropriate multimedia support) Students will translate written research-based arguments into educational and creative oral presentations to the class.
 Students will explore strategies of delivery and make decisions about which media will be the most effective as support for their arguments.